-Random glucose testing (also called “casual testing”) is a powerful tool for diabetics to assess how well their disease is being managed.
+Random glucose testing is a powerful way for people with diabetes to assess how well their disease is being managed.
 A random glucose test is exactly what it sounds like: it’s a random blood test to check glucose levels.

-In normal healthy adults, glucose levels are moderated within the bloodstream by actions of insulin produced by the pancreas and cell use of sugars.
-If a healthy non-diabetic adult received random glucose tests throughout the day, their glucose levels would remain relatively stable over time—even if they varied their diet, experienced stress or ate at different times of the day.
+If an adult without diabetes received random glucose tests throughout the day, his or her glucose levels would remain relatively stable over time—even if the person ate a varied diet, experienced stress, or ate at different times of the day.